codebiff/sinatra-authentication/README.markdown

 ### Basics

 Clone it.
+Add to it.
+Make it better.
 Add some routes.
 Use the helpers.

 ### Helpers